patcharaponmai/Lineman_Data_Engineer/README.md

 >>1.
 Lineman_test.ipynb (Main Script)
 >>2. mapper.py, reducer.py (For build map reducer in HADOOP)

+## Accessing the Source Code

+You can access the source code and see a result of this project in the [GitHub Repository](https://github.com/patcharaponmai/Lineman_Senior_Data_Engineer.git).

 ## Requirement library
 >1.
 Pandas - for read and cleansnig data